What Is Collision Insurance?

 How Collision and Comprehensive Work Together

-Most insurers bundle these coverages as full coverage, though you can typically adjust deductibles independently.
-For example, you might select a $1,000 collision deductible with a $500 comprehensive deductible based on your risk assessment.
+Most insurers bundle these coverages as full coverage car insurance, though you can typically adjust deductibles independently.
+For example, you might select a $1,000 collision deductible with a $500 comprehensive deductible based on your individual risk profile.

 Both coverages pay up to your vehicle's actual cash value (minus your deductible), making them essential for newer cars or those with outstanding loans.
 However, as vehicles depreciate, the cost-benefit analysis changes.